ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 trust-store-passoword = "xyz123"
 ```

-Here we have used @kubernetes:Deployment to specify the docker image name which will be created as part of building this service.
-CopyFiles field is used to copy the MySQL jar file into the ballerina bre/lib folder.
+Here we have used `@kubernetes:Deployment` to specify the Docker image name that will be created as part of building this service.
+The `CopyFiles` field is used to copy the MySQL JAR file into the Ballerina `bre/lib` folder.

-@kubernetes:Service {} will create a Kubernetes service which will expose the Ballerina service that is running on a Pod.
+The `@kubernetes:Service {}` annotation will create a Kubernetes service that will expose the Ballerina service running on a Pod.

-In addition you can use @kubernetes:Ingress which is the external interface to access your service (with path / and host name ballerina.guides.io)
+In addition, you can use `@kubernetes:Ingress`, which is the external interface to access your service (with path / and host name `ballerina.guides.io`).

-Now you can build a Ballerina service that we developed above, using the following command.
-This will also create the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+Now you can use the following command to build the Ballerina service that we developed above.
+This will also create the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```bash
 $ ballerina build data_backed_service.bal